 Without exception, this is the most important step you can take.
 Once you take the first step, you’ll begin to gather momentum and each successive step will become easier.

 You can adapt and change over time in a way that suits your business.
-For example, you might decide to move from an hourly rate to a retainer or maybe even productized services.
-There is no “average virtual assistant salary” — forget about boundaries!
-The sky’s the limit and you can build your business exactly as you’d like!
+For example, you might decide to move from an hourly rate to a retainer or maybe even productized VA services.
+Again, the sky’s the limit and you can build your business exactly as you’d like!

 3. Decide on Your Pricing Structure